 Lighting Your Fire

 The safest way to get a fire started is to crumple up some paper and surround it with small sticks.
 You can also buy fire starters, which forgoes the need for kindling.
 Continuously add larger sticks as your kindling begins to burn, followed by logs.
 Be careful not to overfill your fire pit with wood.
 You should be able to place a lid over the fire pit and extinguish the fire in case of an emergency.
-Use seasoned hardwood instead of pine or cedar that will likely pop and throw sparks.
+Use seasoned hardwood because it is less likely to pop and throw sparks than pine or cedar.
 Never use accelerants like gasoline, garden clippings or garbage since these will make your fires unmanageable.

 Putting Out Your Fire